Welcome to today's edition of the Rush 24-7 podcast.

 The numbers are not good.

-They're not Trump, Trump's leading the pact.
+Trump's leading the pack.

 Trump beats him in a number of polls, in addition to beating some of these Republican nominees.